RoseLeighton/HackableDEF/md/tmp.md

 citizen engagement in urban design. *First Monday, 18*(11)

-Leadbeater, C., & Miller, P. (2004). *The pro-am revolution: How enthusiasts are changing our society and economy* Demos.
+Leadbeater, C., & Miller, P. (2004). *The pro-am revolution: How enthusiasts are changing our society and economy*.
+London: Demos.

 Levy, S. (2001). *Hackers: Heroes of the computer revolution* Penguin Books New York.